RamisUrban/RamisUrban.github.io/_posts/2023-09-11-Land-Value-Capture-and-Beyond.md

 categories: ["Urban Planning Tea Party"]
 ---

-*This essay below is extracted from my 5-hour examination paper, an answer to the second quesion in the final examination of course PGR02.*
+*This essay below is extracted from my 5-hour examination paper, an answer to the second question in the final examination of course PGR02.*

 ### Introduction